-Northern Territory carers overlooked in new Concession SchemeNovember 8, 2017 • 6 minutes read General News
+Northern Territory carers overlooked in new Concession SchemeNovember 8, 2017 • 1 minute, 37 seconds read Media Release

 The peak membership body for unpaid carers in the Northern Territory is disappointed with the Government’s release today of an overhauled concession scheme for pensioners, concession holders and carers in the Northern Territory.

 Carers NT CEO Steve Vitone said that he feared that carers had been overlooked in the new scheme.

 “With an estimated 30,000 carers in the Northern Territory it is disappointing that Minister Wakefield has not directly addressed their needs in the release of the new scheme.

 “It appears there is a true lack of understanding of the valuable role carers provide in our communities.
 Carers become social workers, nurses, occupational therapists, case managers, physios, couriers - the list goes on - on behalf of their loved ones.
 They give up their social life, employment and well-being to support a loved one, and this is the way they are treated,” he said.

 Carers NT was advised this morning that carers currently accessing the concession scheme will continue to receive the benefits of the concession card but new carers on the carer allowance will not be eligible to apply.
 Those on the carer payment will not be affected.